Showcasing excellence in community social services

 The Rising Star Award recognizes an individual with less than five years’ experience in the community social services sector who demonstrates great achievements, accomplishments, early success, commitment, and promise as a future leader in the social services sector.
 This trailblazer “lights the community on fire.”

-The Leader Award recognizes an individual who has more than five years’ experience in the community social services sector.
-This individual leads and mentors a team in order to achieve a common goal.
+The Leader Award recognizes an individual with more than five years' experience in the sector.
+This individual is in a leadership role and mentors a team in order to achieve a common goal.
 As a top model for others to follow, this individual brings fresh ideas and/or superior problem-solving skills to the community social services sector, creating positive and lasting change.

-The Hero Award recognizes someone who goes the extra mile to make a difference in community social services without looking for personal recognition.
-This individual is not necessarily in a formal leadership role.
-This person makes a difference through his or her passion, dedication, and enthusiasm, and is someone all staff can look to for inspiration.
+The Hero Award recognizes someone who goes the extra mile to make a difference in community social services; for example, this individual may have spearheaded an important initiative or launched an influential program or campaign.
+This individual is not necessarily in a formal leadership role, but he/she makes a difference by exuding passion, dedication and enthusiasm.
+This is someone all staff can look to for inspiration.

-The Legend Award recognizes an individual with 15 or more years of experience in the community social services sector who has demonstrated a sustained level of high performance, served as a mentor and an inspiration to colleagues, and has made extraordinary contributions to the community and the sector.
+The Legend Award recognizes an executive director or CEO with 15 or more years of experience in the community social services sector.
+The individual has demonstrated a sustained level of high performance, served as a mentor and an inspiration to colleagues and has made extraordinary contributions to the community and the sector.